MYahya3/Attendance-Tracking-System-Using-Computer-Vision/README.md

 # Employee_Attendance_Monitoring
-To monitor how many employees are available daily.
+To monitor available employees using Yolo, OpenCV and Python